lc0rp/KeepSidian/README.md

 Sync Google Keep notes to Obsidian.

-If you use both apps or are migrating from Google Keep to Obsidian, this app is for you.
+As regular users of both Google Keep and Obsidian, we aim to make it easier to use both apps simultaneously by enabling simple, user-friendly data exchange.

-It is still in the beta phase.
+This plugin is still in the beta phase.
 Please share your feedback in the[ issues section](https://github.com/lc0rp/KeepSidian/issues) on GitHub.

-## Sync service
+## Sync server

-KeepSidian connects to Google Keep via a custom GCP-hosted sync service (currently keepsidian.lc0rp.com), enabling efficient, scalable operation for all note sizes, fast feature iteration, and advanced features like efficient syncing, AI-assisted title generation, and auto-tagging.
+The connection to Google Keep is routed via the KeepSidian sync server, which does the heavy lifting.
+It enables efficient, scalable operation for all note sizes across mobile and web, fast feature iteration, and advanced features like two-way syncing, AI-assisted title generation, and auto-tagging.

+> **Note**: The KeepSidian sync server is a closed-source product.
+The Obsidian team is being given full access to our private codebase.

 ### Privacy note